 Do you need a Title Report for your Accessory Dwelling Unit?June 14th, 2021

-You may have heard that a title report may be required in order to determine where you can build your accessory dwelling unit (ADU), but do you know what this entails?
-Read on to learn what a title report is, what information a title report covers, and when you need a title report to design and build an ADU in San Diego!
+You may have heard that a title report could be required in order to determine where you can build your accessory dwelling unit (ADU), but do you know what this process entails?
+Read on to learn what a title report is, what information a title report covers, when you need a title report to design and build an ADU in San Diego.
+And before we get into the specifics of ADU-related title issues, let’s cover some basic definitions.

 What is a title report or a preliminary title report?